 Lamiaceae (family name)

-Forage for Pollinators: Produces Nectar in abundance for many types of bees, especially attractive to Honeybees and widely acclaimed bee plant producing amber honey with a strong mint flavour which remains liquid for months.
-Research points to this as being one of the top honey plants: producing 300-400Kg/1 hectare (source: Interchanges of Insects by B.S.Ekbom), and at our apiary this has been the most popular nectar plant with Honeybees during its flowering months.
+Forage for Pollinators: Produces Nectar in abundance, especially attractive to Short-tongued Bumblebees and Honeybees and widely acclaimed bee plant producing amber honey with a strong mint flavour which remains liquid for months.
+Research points to this as being one of the top honey plants: producing 300-400Kg/1 hectare (source: Interchanges of Insects by B.S.Ekbom).
 Pollinated by Bees.

 Flowering time: July, August, September.